hpoliset/pmp-excel-ingestor/README.md

 Load the schema into mysql
   >> mysql -upmpuser -pheartfulness -Dpmp < src/main/resources/schema.sql

+#Database Migrations & Versions
+Flyway updates the database from one version to the next using migrations.

+The migrations are scripts in the form V<VERSION>__<NAME>.sql (with <VERSION> an underscore-separated version, e.g. ‘V1_1_description.sql’ or ‘V2_1_description.sql’).
+It will scan the filesystem or your classpath for available migrations.
+It will compare them to the migrations that have been applied to the database.
+If any difference is found, it will migrate the database to close the gap.

+Migrate should preferably be executed on application startup to avoid any incompatibilities between the database and the expectations of the code.

+  *Example 1: We have migrations available up to version 9, and the database is at version 5.
+     Migrate will apply the migrations 6, 7, 8 and 9 in order.
+  *Example 2: We have migrations available up to version 9, and the database is at version 9.
+     Migrate does nothing.

+By default they live in a folder classpath:db/migration but we can modify that using flyway.locations property in application.properties.

 #Build using maven
  >>  mvn clean package (-DskipTests to skip tests)